-In this workshop you will be taught Brain Gym® movements and acquire an understanding of its application for learning and behaviour in the classroom.
+The focus of this workshop is on learning the 26 Brain Gym® movements and to begin to develop an understanding of its application for learning and behaviour.
 Teachers report improved work and happier, more manageable classrooms.
 Students report getting work done more easily and enjoying learning more.
 These big outcomes are desirable anywhere, anytime!

 Participants are introduced to the importance of reflex developmental, its affect on brain development and school readiness.
 We will explore playful activities that naturally develop eyes, balance, gross and fine motor skills, hands for handwriting and coordination.

-I will demonstrate the Brian Gym movements that support Reading, Writing, Focus, Listening, Emotion/ Stress, and brain organisation.
+I will demonstrate combinations of movements known to support Reading, Writing, Focus, Listening, Emotion/ Stress, and brain organisation.
 This will help you apply the Brain Gym movements to whatever subject you are teaching or learning.

 There is a definite focus on using the Brain Gym movements in the classroom however there will be plenty of time to discuss applications to working with small groups, working with kids at home or working one on one, working with adults and working with those with special learning needs.

 Refreshments: refreshments provided, please bring your own lunch.